DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/30-Multiple-Regression.md

 ## Introduction to multiple regression

 The principles of simple linear regression lay the foundation for more sophisticated regression methods used in a wide range of challenging settings.
-In our last two lessons, we will explore multiple regression, which introduces the possibility of more than one predictor.
+In our last two chapters, we will explore multiple regression, which introduces the possibility of more than one predictor.

 ## Multiple regression